Home directories

 • Snapshots are available of your home directory if your home is in /home, /ihome or /cgl/home.

-• They can be used easily to recover files from.
+• They can be used easily to recover files.

 • For /home and /cgl/home, cd to ~/.zfs/snapshot.